ravener/discord-tnt/README.md

 # DiscordTNT
 Node.js Discord Library.
-Wrote using WS library for websocket connections and superagent library for http requests. soon to be improved.
+Wrote using WS library for websocket connections and superagent library for http requests. under development.
-# Warning
+## Warning
-Lib is highly unstable and this readme links and things may not exist/work the readme is for future things. for now lib is under development, please open a pull request if you would like to contribute, this is mainly a practice and i can't gurantee a perfect lib but as i learn i'll be releasing new versions with Better things.
+The Library is highly unstable for now library is under development, please open a pull request if you would like to contribute, this is mainly a practice and i can't gurantee a perfect library but as i learn i'll be releasing new versions with Better things.

 - Easy to use
 - Covers most of discord api , Not yet tho
-- Active developement
+- Active development
 - Free and open to contribute/suggest a feature.

-# Installation
+## Installation
 Run this in a command prompt in your project's directory
 ```
 npm i freetnt5852/discord-tnt --save